-Ad banners require a lot of attention to detail for IT to be right.
-Choosing a color scheme that helps your banner stand out isn't the only thing you need to think about.
-Anyone who works in marketing or graphic design knows that color is also essential to convey the right message.
+Ad banners require a lot of attention to detail for them to be successful.
+Choosing a color scheme that helps your banner stand out is only the beginning.
+Anyone who works in marketing or graphic design knows that color is essential to convey the right message.
 One study found that people form an opinion about people and products in 90 seconds, and 62-90 percent of that opinion is based solely on colors.

 If you're creating a graphic for your banner, make sure you save it as a vector file.
 Doing so ensures that the image does not lose clarity when zoomed in.
 If you use a photograph or any type of raster image, including .jpg, .tif and other common file types, make sure the file is not compressed and save it with an output resolution of between 100 and 200 dots per inch (DPI) at full image size.
 This strategy will help you achieve the best clarity.

 You should also make sure you use a printer that prints your banner in high resolution.
 For example, at Speedpro, we often print images at 720 DPI, resulting in an impressively sharp image.
 People's eyes are naturally attracted to a subject within a frame.
 Effective advertising banners have a clearly defined frame with graphics that extend to the edges of the box.

 If the ad is white, it is common practice to place a 1-pixel gray border around the ad.
 As for the file size, the smaller the better, less than 150 kb, according to Google Adwords.Your ad must load quickly on a page so that viewers will scroll down and miss it.
 This is a good post to make banner ads and 14 tips are useful for creating new banner ads.
 For static ads, are there any “new Photoshop tricks” to make them look sharp? besides creating 100% 300 dpi?
 The problem is that you have no idea how to design your banners for the best results.
 Also, if you have people in your ads, they usually work great with a solid color background, just like a slogan or strong product message.